-Of the many lies in this book, today's blog entry takes a deeper look at perhaps the biggest, most misleading lie of all: that author Gary Ezzo offers a nice, healthy balance between two parenting extremes:
+Of the many lies in this book, today's blog entry takes a deeper look at perhaps the biggest, most misleading lie of all: that author Gary Ezzo 's book offers a nice, healthy balance between two parenting extremes:

 Attachment Parenting vs. Hyperscheduling